 - Complete the application form and have it endorsed by an insurance company that is licensed to operate in Nova Scotia.
 See Insurance Agent Licensing FAQ page for tips on completing the form.

-- Return the completed application form to the Department of Finance, Financial Institutions Division (address below) with the licensing fee.
+- Return the completed application form to the address on the form with the licensing fee.

 Financial Institutions Division